VWettig/V80/README.md

 # V80
-A Zilog Z80 emulator written in C
+A Zilog Z80 emulator written in C++